sternocleidomastoid/django_restaurant/README.md

 2. install and activate virtualenv

-3. install by "pip3 install -r requirements.cfg" in cmd line
+3. install requred libraries by "pip3 install -r requirements.cfg" in cmd line

 4. change directory to where manage.py is then: